Injo of Joseon: Yi Kwal's Rebellion

-On February 11, 1624, Yi Gwal enthroned Prince Heungan (興安君, 흥안군) as the new King.
-However, General Jang Man soon returned with another regiment and defeated Yi Gwal's forces.
-The Korean army recaptured the capital soon after, and Yi Gwal was murdered by his bodyguard, resulting in the rebellion's end.
-Even though Injo was able to keep his throne, the uprising displayed the weaknesses of royal authority while asserting the superiority of the aristocrats, who had gained even more power by fighting against the rebellion.
+On February 11, 1624, Yi Kwal enthroned Prince Heungan (興安君, 흥안군) as the new King.
+However, General Chang Man soon returned with another regiment and defeated Yi's forces.
+The Korean army recaptured the capital soon after, and Yi was murdered by his bodyguard, ending the rebellion.
+Even though Injo kept his throne, the uprising displayed the weaknesses of royal authority while asserting the superiority of the aristocrats, who had gained even more power by fighting against the rebellion.
 The economy, which was experiencing a slight recovery from Gwanghaegun's reconstruction, was again ruined, and Korea would remain in a poor economic state for a few centuries.